A Review and Update on Tendon and Ligament Injuries

 As a horse propels himself toward a jump, he shifts his weight backward, gathers his hind end, and with a smooth propulsive motion extends his hind limbs, releasing amassed energy that launches his half-ton body into the air.
 He curls his fore and hind limbs toward his body, then transitions into landing by protracting his shock-absorbing forelimbs.

 This athletic move—among others—is a massive coordinated feat, straining the hind tendons during launch and the forelimb tendons and associated ligaments at landing.
 It’s no wonder tendon and ligament injuries comprise up to 46% of sport horse injuries, says Nick Huggons, DVM, Dipl.
-ACVS, surgeon and co-owner of San Luis Rey Equine Hospital, in Bonsall, Calif.
+ACVS, surgeon and co-owner of San Luis Rey Equine Hospital, in Bonsall, California.

 In this article we’ll discuss three common types of tendon and ligament injuries and how veterinarians treat them.